okeeffed/cheat-sheets/AWS/Advanced-Networking.md

 ### Auth Key Exchange

+1. RSA:
+	- Asymmetric.
-1. RSA: Asymmetric.
-Used primarily in key exchange in other protocols, such as SSL.
+	- Used primarily in key exchange in other protocols, such as SSL.
 RSA is used to encrypt an AES key exchange.
-2. 2048 bit encryption or higher is considered secure as 1024 has been theorized to be cracked by NSA.
+	- 2048 bit encryption or higher is considered secure as 1024 has been theorized to be cracked by NSA.
+2. Diffie-Hellman
+	- Faster than RSA
+	- Used by AWS
+	- Provides PFS

+3. PFS (Perfect Forward Secrecy)
+	- Means that the compromise of session does not endanger others.
+New keys are created for every session.